-We are pleased to announce that we have lowered our minimum credit score standard on all FHA loan products.
-There are countless reasons why an FHA loan might be right for you, but here at Bank of England Mortgage, we believe that these four features are what really sets FHA loans apart.
+There are countless reasons why an FHA loan might be right for you, but here at Bank of England Mortgage, we believe that these five features are what really sets FHA loans apart.

 A distinct advantage of an FHA insured loan, as compared to a conforming loan, is great interest rates and lower monthly mortgage insurance (MI).
 Depending on the program, standard FHA loan interest rates are usually better than a conforming 30-Year Fixed loan.